dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 - [Hard vs. Soft Grid method ↗️](https://medium.com/sketch-app-sources/hard-and-soft-8-point-grids-60cf803b9de4)
 - [Baseline grids & design systems ↗️](https://uxdesign.cc/baseline-grids-design-systems-ae23b5af8cec).

-Using the jargon from these articles, here are the two common ways to implement the 8px grid system.
+Using the wording from these articles, here are the two common ways to implement the 8px grid system.

-### Hard grid method
+### Hard Grid method

 Icons and other components' sizes are multiples of 8, so they snap to a strict 8x8 pixel grid, **and the typography always sits on a baseline (as it should).**

 ![Hard Grid method intro](../../assets/images/../../../assets/images/Writings/Grid/hard-grid-intro.png)

-### Soft grid method
+### Soft Grid method

 Everything still follows the 8-pixel scale, **but we remove the vertical baseline and horizontal adherence to a strict 8x8 pixel grid.** The spacing between every element can become a multiple of 8.
-Note that 4 and 12px are commonly included in the list of spacers, even though not multiple of 8.
+Note that 4 and 12px are commonly included in the list of spacers, even though they are not multiples of 8.

-This is seemingly easier to implement because one doesn't have to do a case-per-case spacing assessment with the developers.
+The Soft Grid method is seemingly easier to implement because one doesn't have to do a case-per-case spacing assessment with the developers.

 ![Soft Grid method intro](../../assets/images/../../../assets/images/Writings/Grid/soft-grid-intro.png)

-`More clear examples on the distinction between Hard vs. Soft grid system.
+`More clear examples on the distinction between Hard vs. Soft Grid system.
 The current ones are not obvious enough.
 Maybe additional comparison would help.`

 ### Personal take

-With the soft grid method, we truly are not getting the mathematical grid rhythm at all.
+With the Soft Grid method, we truly are not getting the mathematical grid rhythm at all.
 It feels like a simplified version of a grid system, purely vertical, to ease the implementation.

-Why would we settle up for a soft grid system while we could develop obvious and scalable tricks?
+Why would we settle up for a Soft Grid system while we could develop obvious and scalable tricks?
-I think it's a shame not to, and that's why I started to explore some workaround that makes the Hard grid method implementation as simple as the soft grid method one.
+I think it's a shame not to, and that's why I started to explore some workaround that makes the Hard Grid method implementation as simple as the Soft Grid method one.

-So in this article, I'm going to detail these methods I used through some of the design system components I crafted for my portfolio, answering this question of how one can implement a perfect 8x8 Hard grid method with the ease of the soft grid method.
-It's going to be a mix of Figma and Javascript ideas.
+So in this article, I'm going to detail these methods I used through some of the design system components I crafted for my portfolio, answering this question of how one can implement a perfect 8x8 Hard Grid method with the ease of the Soft Grid method.

 ---

 ## The building of an 8-pixel scale design system

 To introduce the central concept used here, let me make an analogy.
-Consider the Lego bricks; every brick's height and width share a multiple – meaning that you can stack x amount of brick to match the size of a larger brick.
-Without this rule, it would be nearly impossible to stack a variety of brick horizontally to build a wall.
+Consider the Lego bricks; every brick's height and width share a multiple – meaning that you can stack x amount of bricks to match the size of a larger brick.
+Without this rule, it would be nearly impossible to stack a variety of bricks horizontally to build a wall.
 You would have to compensate for every size variation, maybe even with pieces not part of the lego set!

 ![Brick wall analogy](../../assets/images/../../../assets/images/Writings/Grid/brick-analogy-02.png)

 That's it.
 That's the concept.

 Consider each component you put on a page to be a lego brick.
 Each one has to fit the 8x8 scale rule to be accepted – otherwise, your entire grid pattern would break, and you would have to compensate for each variation at a time to make up for it.
-(That's the painful part of implementing the Hard grid method.)
+(That's the painful part of implementing the Hard Grid method.)

 To make it less figurative, I'm encapsulating each element as a component with a height equal to a multiple of 8 (yes - especially the fonts).
 That way, their bounding box is always sitting on the baseline.